dnparadice/PyCalc/ReadMe.md

     ```
 3) Press 'OK' and the function will be added to the calculator and will be available for use in the calculator.

-A note on user functions: When defining a user function, you can use local variables that are stored to the
+<span style="color:blue">Note: When defining a user function, you can use local variables that are stored to the
 calculator variables.
 For example to make a function to calculate the output voltage of a resistor divider network
 you can define the function like this:
 ```python